TFI International

 TFI International Inc. is a Canadian transport and logistics company based in Saint-Laurent, Quebec, a borough of Montreal.
 It operates primarily in Canada, the United States, and Mexico through 4 business segments: less than truckload (LTL), package and courier, logistics, and truckload.
 It has Canada's largest LTL business, largest trucking fleet, and in 2021 was ranked 6th in terms of revenue among both LTL and truckload North American carriers.
 Its trucking fleet consists of over 14,000 company-owned power units, nearly 10,000 owner-operator tractors, nearly 50,000 trailers and over 200 straight trucks.

-Since the mid 1990s, the company's main source of growth has been complete takeovers of smaller logistics companies (over 190 between 1996 and 2021) many of which continue operating as subsidiaries.
+Since the mid-1990s, the company's main source of growth has been through the acquisition of smaller logistics companies (over 190 between 1996 and 2021) many of which continue operating as subsidiaries.

 History

 Foundation and early history

 The company was founded by Reno and Réal Émond in 1957 as a regional trucking service in Cabano, Quebec.
 Cabano Transport expanded its operations mainly in Quebec and the Maritimes through a series of acquisitions.
 In 1985, Cabano Transport purchased D'Anjou Transport and changed its name to Groupe Cabano-d'Anjou.